Welcome to Woodland Way!

 Entertainment

 On the black shelf in the main bedroom, you’ll find some fabulous games.
-Rules are in both.
-If you find a missing piece, please tell me, as I still play them all.
+Rules are in the boxes.
+If you find a missing piece, please tell me, as I still play them all when no one is staying the apartment.

 TV